OfficeDev/office-js-docs-reference/docs/manifest/functionfile.md

     // save this message
     event.completed();
 }

+// Register the function with Office.
+Office.actions.associate("trackMessage", trackMessage);
 ```

 The following code shows how to implement the function specified by the **FunctionName** element.